layer-3/docs/docs/legacy/faq.md

 **❓ Could you tell us about Yellow Incubator, what do they mainly work on?**

 Yellow Incubator is a vastly experienced team that advises, develops, and funds blockchain, crypto, DeFi, and NFT projects, providing seed investment, VC, and market making solutions.
-We finance solid projects that use OpenDAX™, reducing license costs for startups and getting equity.
+We finance solid projects that use NeoDAX™, reducing license costs for startups and getting equity.
 The company also counts Legal and Marketing teams.
 And we are always busy at our [blockchain incubator premises](https://www.youtube.com/watch?v=VoZLpTlSzds) in Chiang Mai, Thailand, known for its welcoming network of blockchain experts, entrepreneurs, and enthusiasts.

 ### Business Model